acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 Defense is a percentage of the amount of damage a character can prevent from taking from an Attack, represented by an integer between 1-75 inclusive.

-For example, if the defense stat is 50, and the incoming damage is 50, the character will prevent 50% of the damage and take 25 points of damage.
+For example, if the defense Stat is 50, and the incoming damage is 50, the character will prevent 50% of the damage and take 25 points of damage.

 Speed Stat